 There are two parts to this section - one on Seeds, and one on Seedpods.

-The Seed section is a chart of 700 seeds sorted by size and shape.
+The seeds are shown in alphabetical order of their Latin name, and in most cases I've also given their English common name.
 All the pictures are more or less life-size, photographed in a 1" circle.
 If you have some seeds with no name, this might help you to identify them.
+These life-size photos start here.

 These pictures can't be entirely accurate.
 For one thing, seeds even in the same seedpod can vary a bit in size and shape, so the particular seeds I've scanned might be a little different from the seeds of the same species you have.
 They can also change colour as they age.
 Some might be bright green or red or orange when they're fresh, but dry to a dark brown.
 They can also shrivel during storage, so old seeds might be smaller than fresh seeds.